Tips | Cold Calling & Emailing

 • To a voicemail: State your name, the date/time, and a short message based on your script; leave a number at which you can be reached, or mention a time when you will call back.
 If you leave a contact number, be prepared to take their return call at any time at that number (have your notes and resume with you).
 You should also have a voicemail set up on your cell phone to receive their replies.

-If done right, cold emails can be an effective way to reach out to decision-makers.
+If done right, cold emails and messages can be an effective way to reach out to decision-makers.
 Here are the steps to take:

 • Identify the appropriate person to contact.
 Companies usually list their senior-level employees on their website.
-You may be able to find their email addresses on their LinkedIn profiles.
+You may be able to find their email addresses on the company’s employee directory, or you may be able to message them directly on LinkedIn.

 • Tell them exactly why you are contacting them.
 Tell them who you are, where you got their contact information, and why you are interested in their company.

 • Personalize your message to the recipient.
-Use their name in the email and reference some of their notable work you admire and how that connects you and your motivation for writing the email.
+Use their name in the email and reference some of their notable work you admire and how that connects you and your motivation for writing the email or message.
 This shows you have done some research and have a genuine interest in them rather than what they can do for you.

 • Keep it short and simple.
-A brief email is more likely to be read.
+A brief email is more likely to be read, and you are limited to 200 characters when adding a note to your LinkedIn connection request.

-• Express appreciation for their time and reading the email.
+• Express appreciation for their time and reading the email or message.

-• Follow up with a short email if you haven't received a response in a week's time.
+• Follow up with a short email or LinkedIn message if you haven't received a response in a week's time.
 Do not follow up more than twice.
 It can hinder their workloads and interrupt their time if you follow up many times.

 6. Phone Call or Email?